 Description

 Need an easy, quick side for a barbecue?
 Say hello to this deliciously creamy, spicy gochujang potato salad.
-I’m talking about baby potatoes tossed with a gloriously creamy gochujang aioli, spring onion and coriander.
-It’s easy, quick and the perfect dish to take along to a barbecue.
+I’m talking about baby potatoes tossed with a gloriously creamy gochujang aioli, scallions and cilantro.
+It’s easy, quick and the perfect dish to take to a cookout, potluck or picnic.

 Ingredients